jordanbethea13/HOTPulse/HOTPulse-LabManual.md

     </tr>
 </table>

+-  Click on **Save Definition** to save your Investment Metric.
-- **Important**: Be sure to **Follow** any of the metrics you create.
+- 💡 **Important Note**: Be sure to **Follow** any of the metrics you create.
 Many others will also be creating metrics, so it could get crowded at the moment.
 Name metrics with your initials to keep them organized.
 <p align="left">
   <img src="https://i.ibb.co/kcVQp5y/digest.png" alt="Tableau Cloud Login" width="100%" />
 </p>